sahib/rmlint/docs/rmlint.1.rst

 :``-d --max-depth=depth`` (**default\:** *INF*):

     Only recurse up to this depth.
 A depth of 1 would disable recursion and is equivalent to a directory listing.
+A depth of 2 would also consider also all children directories and so on.

 :``-l --hardlinked`` (**default**) / ``-L --no-hardlinked``:

     Whether to report hardlinked files as duplicates.
+    Hardlinked files will not appear as space waste in the statistics, since they do not allocate any extra space.

 :``-f --followlinks`` / ``-F --no-followlinks`` / ``-@ --see-symlinks`` (**default**):